-J is now writing a few letters on her easel and on herself, sadly.
-Luckily she has not written anything on her little brother C as yet.
+My daughter J is now writing a few letters on her easel and on herself, sadly.
+Luckily she has not written anything about her little brother C as yet.

 Although we are currently working on our lower case letters first, everything below has both upper and lower case.

-Preschool Letter Worksheets A: Tracing Pages
+Free Preschool Letter Worksheets A: Tracing Pages

 Every week, our preschool lesson plan changes.
 J is currently into cars and so her tracing sheets have images of cars on them.
 The image reminds her of where to rest her left hand for support.

 I am sure every parent has their own way of teaching the letters and we make up little chants and it seems to be working.
 We will adjust whenever necessary.

 Preschool Letter Worksheets A: Dot a Dot Pages

 I had no idea that dot a dot would go over so well with J. She loved doing this activity so much that she decided to do a few other letters as well.